kaisenlinux/manpages-dev/category/TCP/socat.md

        notail=<bool>

        dirsync=<bool>
-              These options change non standard file attributes on operating systems and file systems that support these features, like Linux with ext2fs  and  suc‐ cessors,  xfs,  or  reiserfs.
+              These options change non standard file attributes on operating systems and file systems that support these features, like Linux with ext2fs and successors, xfs, or reiserfs.
 See man 1 chattr for information on these options.
 Please note that there might be a race condition between creating the file and applying these options.

        PROCESS option group

        Options  of  this  group  change the process properties instead of just affecting one data channel.
-For EXEC and SYSTEM addresses and  for  LISTEN  and  CONNECT type addresses with option FORK, these options apply to the child processes instead of the main socat process.
+For EXEC and SYSTEM addresses and for LISTEN and CONNECT type addresses with option
+       FORK, these options apply to the child processes instead of the main socat process.

        chroot=<directory>
               Performs a chroot() operation to <directory> after processing the address (example).
 This call might require root privilege.